 Most income riders and death benefit riders offer a guaranteed annual growth amount that can be used only for that specific need.
 For example, an income rider might offer a contractual growth amount of 6% annually for as long as you defer or for a specific period of time.
 That 6% growth amount can only be used for income, and the high percentage stops accumulating as soon as you turn on the lifetime income stream.
 You can’t transfer the amount or peel off the 6% interest like you could with a certificate of deposit, but you can use that amount for income.

 Riders are typically separate calculations within the annuity contract used to determine payment levels.
 For example, if an income rider is attached to a deferred annuity, your policy statement will show the accumulation (investment) value, surrender value, and the rider value.
 All three calculations are different.

 You Need to Shop Around to See What Income Riders Are Available

 It is important to know that all riders are not the same.
 They are unique to each issuing carrier, and sometimes unique to the specific product being offered.
 An income rider with one annuity company might be very different from an income rider from a competing annuity company.

 It is important to understand the contractual guarantees and limitations of a rider fully, and you should shop numerous carriers to find the best guarantee.
-For instance, income rider or death benefit rider growth could be simple interest or compound interest.
+For instance, income rider or death benefit rider growth could be earned using either simple interest or compound interest.
 That small detail can make a very big difference.